Back to all posts

 Where you put the sump pit is just as important as the pump itself.
 The golden rule is to place the pit in the lowest part of your basement, which is naturally where water will collect first.
 A common mistake is guessing or placing it where it’s most convenient.
 Take the time to find that true low spot.
 The pit also needs to be deep and wide enough for the pump and its float switch to operate without obstruction.
 Make sure it’s at least 10 inches away from your foundation walls to prevent any structural issues.

-Overlooking Electrical Safety
+Mistake #2: Forgetting Electrical Safety

 Water and electricity are a dangerous mix, and your basement is a prime spot for potential hazards.
 One of the most critical safety steps is plugging your sump pump into a Ground Fault Circuit Interrupter (GFCI) outlet.
 This special outlet is designed to shut off the electrical circuit instantly if it detects a fault, protecting you from electric shock.
 Skipping this step is a serious risk.
 If you don’t have a GFCI outlet nearby or you’re not comfortable with electrical work, this is the perfect time to call in the pros for your sump pump services.

-Common Discharge Line Errors
+Mistake #3: Common Discharge Line Problems

 The discharge line’s job is to carry water out of the pit and far away from your home.
 A frequent error is forgetting to install a check valve on the line.
 This simple, one-way valve is essential because it stops water from flowing back into the pit after the pump shuts off, which would cause the pump to cycle on and off constantly.
 Another issue is poor discharge planning.
 The pipe must slope downward away from your house and release water at least 10 feet from your foundation.
 If not, you’re just dumping water right back where it can seep into your basement again.